Table of Contents

 As visitor

 - Reload the page in the browser.
-Often the 502 error is temporary and a simple reboot can help.
+The 502 error is often temporary, and a simple reboot can help.

 - Clear browser cache and delete cookies.
 The browser can save old or corrupted files and data that can cause the 502 error.

 - Try using a different browser.
-There may be a problem in the specific browser you are using, and the error will not occur in another browser.
+The error may occur in the specific browser you are using, and it will not occur in another browser.

 - Restart your computer and network equipment.
-Perhaps this is the problem and after a reboot, the error will disappear.
+Perhaps this is the problem, and the error will disappear after a reboot.

 - Check plugins and extensions in your browser.
-If you use any plugins or extensions and the website works in another browser, then they may be blocking the connection.
-Disable all installed plugins and extensions and check the connection again.
+If you use any plugins or extensions and the website works in another browser, they may block the connection.
+Disable all installed plugins and extensions and recheck the connection.

 - Change your DNS server.
 Changing the DNS server may resolve the 502 error.
 You can choose Open DNS or Google DNS servers.